Curve counting on elliptic Calabi-Yau threefolds via derived categories: Examples

 By \eqref{434134} the series $f_i(t)$ are determined by the identity

 under the variable change $q=-e^{iu}$.
 Hence it is enough to show that

 are quasi-modular forms of weight $2g$.

 By a degeneration argument \cite[5.3]{MPT} the series $\mathrm{GW}_H^{g}(t)$ can be expressed in terms of the Gromov--Witten invariants of $R \times E$, where $R$ is an rational elliptic surface.
 Since $R$ is deformation equivalent to a toric surface, the Gromov--Witten classes of $R$ are tautological on $\overline{M}_{g,1}$ \cite{FPrel}.
-Hence the modularity of $\mathrm{GW}_H^{g}(t)$ follows from the modularity of the Gromov--Witten invariants of an elliptic curve $E$ \cite[Section 7]{MPT} by an application of Behrend's product formula \cite{B2}. \end{proof}
+Hence by Behrend's product formula \cite{B2} the generating series $\mathrm{GW}_H^g$ can be expressed in terms of the following generating series of elliptic Gromov--Witten invariants: